thomasSve/CarND-LaneLines-P1/writeup.md

 Applied region of interest, cutting away uninterested information to focus on only current lines.
 ![alt text][roi_solidWhiteCurve]

-I performed hough transform that drew the lines
+Next I performed hough transform that drew and colored the lines nicely.
+When drawing these lines I splitted the lines into right and left lane.
+I calculated the slope of the lines, making the lines with negative slope belonging to left lane and positive slope belonging to right lane.
+I then added all these together, and used polyfit to draw one line over these point.
+For each line I used poly1d to get the polynomial function for the two lanes so I could select the starting point of each lane when x was 0 for left lane and x was equal to lane width as demonstrated in the drawing below.

+![alt text][sdc_p1_drawing]

+Which resulted in the following lines

 ![alt text][lines_solidWhiteCurve]

-Added the calculated lines on top of original picture, drawing a nice overlook over the images
+Added the calculated lines on top of original picture, showing the lines nicely drawn
 ![alt text][solidWhiteCurve]

-![alt text][sdc_p1_drawing]

 ### 2. Identify potential shortcomings with your current pipeline

-The current solution will only work the the lines have one straight line, and therefore struggle when in a turn.
+The current solution will only work the the lines have one straight line, and therefore struggle when the road turns.
+When tuning the parameters, I also notices that some parameters worked very well for some situations and bad for others, so it is difficult to find the perfect parameters for all situations, and thereby not a solid solution.

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Also, this system will struggle more when the lanes are poorly marked, or even at night when it is dark.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+One possible improvement is to implement a memory system that correlates the different frames in an image with eachother.
+Using the slope difference from each frame to decide which lanes to include.
+Especially when working on the challenge video I noticed how I was able to tune the parameters to make the lane run smoothly most of the time, but in some frames the lanes where jumping all over the place.
+Implementing a memory that compared the slope of the previous lanes could prevent the lanes jumping around on the image, making it more smooth and stable.

+Also another suggestion to improve the lanes in a line could be to instead of having the lane extrapolation in 1d line, try to draw a curved line to fit better especially in turns.